TheRealFREDP3D/BanditCLI/README.md

 - The AI mentor will provide hints and guidance based on the current level and context
 - View the conversation history in the chat display

+### Session Management

+- Sessions are automatically created and saved when you connect to a server
+- Session information includes hostname, port, username, and current level
+- Sessions persist across application restarts

+### Offline Mode

+- Press `o` to toggle offline mode
+- In offline mode, you can view level information and review previous sessions
+- SSH connections and AI mentor are disabled in offline mode
+- The application subtitle indicates when offline mode is active

 ## Keyboard Shortcuts

 - `d`: Toggle dark mode